sangeetha-murugesan-sda9/Food-Truck-Yum-Yum-Gimme-Sum/README.md

 npm start
 or
 yarn start

+Install Vite latest version.
-Open http://localhost:3000 in your browser.
+Open http://localhost:5173 in your browser.

 # Available Scripts
 npm start: Runs the app in development mode